 Simple tools and templates support the implementation of project management within an organisation.
 Making these relevant to the size, risk and scope of the project is essential to ensure they are effective in supporting the project managers.
 Using standardised templates can support a common language and processes.

 A project management framework will also often mandate corporate project management tools.
 These can range from planning software such as Microsoft Project to complex ERP system for tracking orders and invoices.
 The aim of these tools it to support the consistent application of the method across the organisation.
-Thye also make reporting and project contriol much more effective.
+Thye also make reporting and project control much more effective.